RainMak3r/Rainstorm/README.md

 ================================================================================================

-BadBash is a CVE-2014-6271 RCE tool.
+BadBash is a CVE-2014-6271 RCE exploit tool.
 The basic version only checks for the HTTP CGI site and only provides netcat reverse shell on port 1234.

 Developer : Andy Yang